appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 # External Libraries

-With Appsmith, you have the ability to install and utilize external JavaScript libraries to enhance your ability to manipulate data within `{{ }}` bindings or within JSObjects.
-These external libraries can provide you with additional methods to help you build complex application and business logic.
+The Appsmith platform includes built-in JavaScript utility libraries, which can be used to work with data within `{{ }}` bindings or within JSObjects.
+You can also install and use other custom libraries to manipulate or transform data.
+These external libraries provide additional methods to help you build complex applications and business logic.

  <VideoEmbed host="youtube" videoId="tqJna718tj4" title="Using Built-in Libraries in Appsmith" caption="Using Built-in Libraries in Appsmith"/>